chapmancbVCU/chappy-php/docs/forms.md

 4. $checked is used to set a value of checked for a checkbox.
 This value can be set upon reading information from a database or upon 5. failed form validation.
 5. $inputAttrs is an array and can be found in most function calls.
 We use this parameter to set values for attributes such as classes for styling, front-side validation, and event handlers.
 The default value is an empty array.
 6. $divAttrs is an array whose primary purpose is to add classes for styling the div that surrounds the input element.
 The default value is an empty array.
+7. $errors The errors array.
+Default value is an empty array.

 # checkboxBlockLabelRight (update screenshot and add 7th argument)
 Generates a checkbox where the label is on the left side.
 It generates a div element that surrounds a label and input of type checkbox.
 An example function call from the login view is shown below in Figure 4.